 Before beginning an instructional materials evaluation process, it's essential that the group doing the review fully understands and is invested in the district or school vision for science education.
-Further, they need to have been through significant learning around that vision, including how the new Wisconsin Standards for Science (or other district standards) truly work in practice to move students toward that vision.
-One district science coordinator noted that without initial learning and work designing lessons themselves, teachers in her district would not be able to use the materials they purchased in a way that aligns to these standards.
-It's essential to realize that no materials currently available perfectly align to the WSS or NGSS, so understanding how to adapt, improve, and connect them to local contexts will be critical.
-For reference, a fall 2017 state survey provided some information on what districts in Wisconsin are using for instructional materials (see columns M-P).
+Further, they need to have been through significant learning around that vision, including how the new Wisconsin Standards for Science (i.e., the NGSS, or other district standards) truly work in practice to move students toward that vision.
+Few materials currently available perfectly align to the WSS or NGSS, and none will connect well to local contexts, which is critical to support student identities and be culturally-sustaining.

 In conjunction with the Wisconsin Society of Science Teachers, a group of Wisconsin educators came together and developed a tool for reviewing instructional materials.
 Most likely, a district should not use this entire tool as is, but consider local priorities and how evidence from the materials explicitly meets those priorities.

 - NextGen TIME - suite of tools to prepare, screen, pilot and plan through an instructional materials review process, includes leadership PD guides.
 Requires a free registration.

 - EdReports Science Reviews - They have released many reports on middle and elementary science programs.
 High School is now in progress.
 You can also explore their K-5 and 6-8 review tools for science.

 - Reviewing Publishers' Claims - tool from Achieve that notes claims publishers often make in relation to NGSS alignment and provides resources for evaluating those claims.